sgarrison05/Comptime-Calculator_orig/README.md

 # Comptime Calculator v4.2.5 (Visual Basic)

-In-production version of the Comptime Calculator at Orange County
+### The original, in-production version of the Comptime Calculator.

 Comptime Calculator 2009
 By Shon Garrison

 Program Overview:

 This program was written to assist in keeping track of the compensatory time that is accrued when a professional works outside or beyond the average work day/week.
-This program was mainly written for the Juvenile Probation Department for on-call and extracurricular activities, but it could be adapted to anyone that works as a professional and has to track overtime.
+This program was mainly written for my Juvenile Probation Department for on-call and extracurricular activities, but it could be adapted to anyone that works as a professional and has to track overtime.

 Comptime is basically overtime that is accrued at time of 1.5 times for working beyond an 8 hour day or more than 40 hrs in a given week.
 This program calculates the time based on that formula (Except chief's edition [straight time] and keeps track of the users balance through a bank file and a running activity file.
 Warning:  Both file created by the program are in plain text.
 It can be read by any text editor (WARNING: Not all text editors will display exactly the same just like internet browsers.
 Notepad works best.) and can be modified outside the program.
 Any changes to either file, outside the program, can result in a miscalculation, loss of data, or deletion of transactions.